 6.013 Electromagnetics and Applications

 Analysis and design of modern applications that employ electromagnetic phenomena for signals and power transmission in RF, microwaves, optical and wireless communication systems.
-Fundamentals include dynamic solutions for Maxwell's equations; electromagnetic power and energy, waves in media, guided waves, radiation, and diffraction; coupling to media and structures; resonance & filters; acoustic analogs.
-Labs include student hands-on activities from building to testing of devices and systems (e.g., antenna arrays, radars, dielectric waveguides).
-Students work in teams on self-proposed maker-style design projects with a focus on fostering creativity and debugging skills.
-6.002 and 6.007 are recommended but not required.
+Fundamentals include dynamic solutions for Maxwell's equations; electromagnetic power and energy, waves in media, metallic and dielectric waveguides, radiation, and diffraction; resonance; filters; and acoustic analogs.
+Labs activities range from building to testing of devices and systems (e.g., antenna arrays, radars, dielectric waveguides).
+Students work in teams on self-proposed maker-style design projects with a focus on fostering creativity, teamwork, and debugging skills.
+6.002, 6.003 and 6.007 are recommended but not required.

 This class counts for a total of 12 credits.